jsolly/serverless-app-quickstart/README.md

 ```

 **Key Features:**
-- 🔐 Authentication with Supabase (email/password)
+- 🔐 Authentication and PostgreSQL database with Supabase
 - 👤 User profile management
 - 🎨 Modern UI with Tailwind CSS
 - 🚀 Serverless deployment on Vercel